 - Review the full AARC Congress program with more than 200 sessions and map out your customized conference agenda.
 Choose a mix of sessions that you think will benefit you personally and that can improve you and your team’s ability to provide better, safer and more affordable care for patients.

-- Download this persuasive letter to give to your boss (.DOCX).
+- Download this persuasive letter to give to your boss (.DOCX, .PDF).
 Include the sessions you’d like to attend, drop some names of notable speakers, and mention some equipment or technology that you’d like to learn more about.

 - Ready your argument that attending AARC Congress will make you a more valuable employee at your facility.